MitchTODO/OnTheMap/README.md

 Contains:
 1. Navigational bar with a single back button
-2. 100 table cells of user locations
+2. 100 cells of user locations

-Table view will allow a user to find a location faster than using the MapView.
  A simple segue is used from the MapViewController to enter TableViewController.
-Each cell contains two labels stacked, one to display the location other to display the url.
-When a cell is selected a alert will be presented; asking if the url should be opened in Safari.
+Each cell contains two labels to display the location and url.
+When a cell is selected an alert will be present asking if the url should be opened in Safari.

 <img src="readmePic/listView.png" alt="TableViewController"  width="240">